LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 ## Constructing the scripts in LPhy Studio

-{% include_relative templates/lphy-scripts.md %}

-{% capture lphy_html %}
-{% include_relative discrete-phylogeography/lphy.html %}
+{% include_relative templates/lphy-studio-intro.md %}
-{% endcapture %}

-{::nomarkdown}
-{{ lphy_html | replace: "11pt", "10pt" }}
-{:/}
+The LPhy scripts to define this analysis is listed below.

+[//]: # (## Code, Graphical Model)
-{% include_relative templates/lphy-studio.md lphy="h5n1" fignum="Figure 1" %}
+{% include_relative discrete-phylogeography/lphy.md fignum="Figure 1" %}

-### Data block

-{% include_relative templates/lphy-data.md %}

-### Tip dates

-{% include_relative templates/tip-dates-forward.md  earliest='1997'
-                    date_in_name='after the last `_`'
-                    since='1900' regex='_(\d+)$' last='2005' %}

-### Tip locations

-{% include_relative templates/discrete-traits.md  locations='Fujian, HongKong, Hunan, Guangxi, and Guangdong'
-                    using='`extractTrait` given the separator `_`, and taking the 3rd element given `i=2`'
-                    traits='D_trait' %}

-The function `extractTrait` creates an one-site alignment `D_trait` to store the locations which map to taxa.
-It is called as the discrete trait alignment.
-The 2nd graphical component `D_trait` (blue circle) on the bottom is the random variable containing the discrete trait alignment simulated by the defined priors and models.
-Because we clamped the discrete trait alignment containing the actual locations to the `D_trait` in this analysis, it will use the actual locations instead of simulated locations.

-### Model block
+## Geographic Model

-{% include_relative templates/lphy-model.md %}

-In this analysis, we have two parts mixed in the `model` section: the first part is modeling evolutionary history and demographic structure based on a nucleotide alignment, and the second part is defining how to sample the discrete states (locations) from the phylogeny $\psi$ shared with the 1st part.
+In this analysis, we have two parts mixed in the model section: the first part is modeling evolutionary history and demographic structure based on a nucleotide alignment, and the second part is defining how to sample the discrete states (locations) from the phylogeny $\psi$ shared with the 1st part.

-For the nucleotide alignment, we use the HKY model with estimated frequencies.
-{% include_relative templates/rate-heterogeneity.md shape='$\gamma$' %}
-More details can be seen in the [Bayesian Skyline Plots](/tutorials/skyline-plots/#constructing-the-model-block-in-linguaphylo) tutorial.

-We use a strict molecular clock, but to make the analysis converge a bit quicker, it is fixed to 0.004.
+For the nucleotide alignment, We fix a strict molecular clock to 0.004, to make the analysis converge a bit quicker.
-We choose a Kingman coalescent tree generative distribution as the tree prior.

-Then we define the priors for the following parameters:
-1. the effective population size _$\theta$_;
-2. the transition/transversion ratio _$\kappa$_;
-3. the base frequencies _$\pi$_.
-4. the shape of the discretized gamma distribution _$\gamma$_.

-The next step is the geographic model.
+The next is the geographic model.
 In the discrete phylogeography, the probability of transitioning to a new location through the time is computed by

 $$ P(t) = e^{\Lambda t} $$